tjadunn/movie-recommendation-system/README.md

 which will attempt in docker

-If you wish to run it on your local machine
+If you wish to run it on your local machine instead

 - ```make build_recs```